superfly/docs/reference/builders.html.md

 ### Image

 Finally, if you already have a Docker image in a repository and just want to deploy that, you can skip the building process and go straight to the deploy with the image build option.

+## _No Docker?
+No Problem!_

+If you can't or don't want to install a Docker daemon to perform local builds, Fly has you covered.
+A remote builder will be automatically provisioned for you, on-demand and free of charge.
+The builder will also maintain a cache of your commonly used layers for fast re-builds.

+You'll see the buidler as an applicaiton on your dashboard and app list, and you can safely delete it at any time — a new builder will be provisioned for you again when necessary.